erikrose/blessings/README.rst

     to ``tty.setcbreak()`` and ``tty.setraw()``, allowing input from stdin to be read as each key is pressed.
-  * introduced: ``inkey()`` and ``kbhit()``, which will return 1 or more characters as a unicode sequence, with attributes ``.code`` and ``.name`` non-None when a multibyte sequence is received, allowing arrow keys and such to be detected.
-Optional value ``timeout`` allows timed polling or blocking.
+  * introduced: ``inkey()`` and ``kbhit()``, which will return 1 or more characters as a unicode sequence, with attributes ``.code`` and ``.name``, with value non-``None`` when a multibyte sequence is received, allowing application keys (such as UP/DOWN) to be detected.
+Optional value ``timeout`` allows timed asynchronous polling or blocking.
   * introduced: ``center()``, ``rjust()``, ``ljust()``, ``strip()``, and ``strip_seqs()`` methods.
 Allows text containing sequences to be aligned to screen, or ``width`` specified.
   * introduced: ``wrap()`` method.
-Allows text containing sequences to be word-wrapped without breaking mid-sequence and honoring their printable width.
+Allows text containing sequences to be word-wrapped without breaking mid-sequence, honoring their printable width.
   * bugfix: cannot call ``setupterm()`` more than once per process -- issue a warning about what terminal kind subsequent calls will use.
   * bugfix: resolved issue where ``number_of_colors`` fails when